daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 1

-Effect: The user can rummage around and produce from the cypher a desired piece of equipment (not an artifact) whose level does not exceed the cypher’s level.
+Effect: The user can rummage around and produce from the cypher a desired piece of equipment (not an artifact) whose level does not exceed the cypher's level.
 The piece of equipment persists for up to one day, unless its fundamental nature allows only a single use (such as with a grenade).

 FARSIGHT